lkashur/SCPurityTool/README.md

 ```$ ./PurityStudy analysis.root <efield>```

 Here "&lt;efield&gt;" should be the electric field value associated with the run of interest in units of V/cm.
-For instance, if the electric field was 1 kV/cm, run this explicit command:
+For instance, if the value of the electric field for the run was 1 kV/cm, run this explicit command:

 ```$ ./PurityStudy analysis.root 1000```